JeremieHayter/sharing-is-caring/README.md

 # sharing-is-caring
-Could not find any automated powershell downloads for these applications.
 Looking to share is hope of improving my writing and learning something new.

+Please note that these scripts assumes the following:
+-You have an application in sccm with the same name to complete the check.
+-$SiteCode is set to your sccm site code.

+In the future, if there is an interest, I might update these scripts to function even if there is no previous version to compare to so that it will just download the latest version.